AvanzaBank/AZAPicker/README.md

 Velocity coefficient for the scroll views.

-## Author

-Viktor Rutberg, wishie@gmail.com

 ## License

-VRPicker is available under the MIT license.
+VRPicker is available under the Apache 2.0 license.
 See the LICENSE file for more info.